 The Group measures financial instruments at fair value at each reporting date.
+Additional fair value related disclosures including fair values of financial instruments measured at amortized cost are disclosed in Note 31.

 Fair value is the estimated price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either: